BhavikSS12/Farmware-Bot/README.md

 # Farmware-Bot
-FPGA based bot which can help in farm related works.
+FPGA based bot which can solve the maze and can help in farm related works.